jinliangw/sedutil/README.md

 Orginal source code is available on GitHub at https://github.com/Drive-Trust-Alliance/sedutil

-Linux and Windows executables and Linux PBA bootloader images for this version of SEDutil are available at https://github.com/ChubbyAnt/sedutil/releases

-# About SEDutil for AMD Ryzen
+# About SEDutil for CNEXlabs

-DTA sedutil: For AMD Ryzen Systems
+DTA sedutil: For CNEXlabs

 The sedutil project provides a CLI tool (`sedutil-cli`) capable of setting up and managing self encrypting drives (SEDs) that comply with the TCG OPAL 2.00 standard, Opalite, Pyrite, and Ruby.
 This project also provides a pre-boot authentication image (`linuxpba`) which can be loaded onto an encrypted disk's shadow MBR.
 This pre-boot authentication image allows the user enter their password and unlock SED drives during the boot process. **Using this tool can make data on the drive inaccessible!**